DataJuggler/BlazorFileUpload/README.md

 Example: 'Files must be 4 megabytes or smaller.'

 # bool FilterByExtension
 This property gets or sets the value for FilterByExtension.
 If true, only files with a matching extension will be allowed.
 Example: FilterByExtension="true"

 # bool HasCustomMaxHeightMessage
 This read only property returns true if this object has a 'CustomMaxHeightMessage' set.

 # bool HasCustomMinHeightMessage
 This read only property returns true if this object has a 'CustomMinHeightMessage' set.

 # bool HasCustomRequiredSizeMessage
 This read only property returns true if this object has a 'CustomRequiredSizeMessage' set.

 # bool HasMaxHeight
 This read only property returns true if this object has a 'MaxHeight' value set.

 # bool HasMaxWidth
 This read only property returns true if this object has a 'MaxWidth' value set.

 # bool HasMinHeight
 This read only property returns true if this object has a 'MinHeight' value set.

 # bool HasMinWidth
 This read only property returns true if this object has a 'MinWidth' value set.

 # bool HasRequiredHeight
 This read only property returns true if this object has a 'RequiredHeight' value set.

 # bool HasRequiredWidth
 This read only property returns true if this object has a 'RequiredWidth' value set.

+# bool HasStatus
+This read only property returns true if this object has a 'Status' value set.

-# More To Come, This Documentation Is A Work In Progress
+# More To Come, Done with the H's.
+This Documentation Is A Work In Progress

 If you like this project, please subscribe to my YouTube channel: